jothiprakash/SQL-Scripts/README.md

 In this repository I will be publishing the SQL scripts I used when cracking the interviews.
 And further I will be working and updating this repository for the next 30 days(till April 30th).

-## Don't worry the data generation part.
+**Don't worry about the data generation part.
 It is included too.

 ## Use SQL-Developer IDE from Oracle for productivity and code management.